The Spanish alphabet -How to pronounce the 37 sounds like a native speaker

 - International Phonetic Alphabet (IPA).
 The symbol on the second column represents a specific sound which is usually common in more than language.
 These symbols make easier reading and pronouncing any foreign language.
 Maybe you’ve already seen some of them -some are common to both English and Spanish (second column).

-In order to make it easier I’ve substituted some of the sounds of the IPA, for example, we’ll use [ñ] for the letter Ñ instead of [ɲ] -no need to make things more difficult! 🙂
+In order to make it easier I’ve substituted some of the sounds of the IPA.
+For example, we’ll use [ñ] for the letter Ñ instead of [ɲ] -let’s keep simple things simple.

 - Examples of English words which contain that specific sound or a similar one – when the sound isn’t exactly the same, you will find this symbol [∼] (third column).